California Construction Lenders — Banks & Credit Unions

 - Mechanics Bank / HomeStreet merger (September 2025) is very recent.
 Construction lending programs may still be in transition.

-- Wells Fargo's owner-builder acceptance is based on third-party sources, not confirmed on Wells Fargo's official website.
-Requirements may not be current.
+- Wells Fargo's historical owner-builder acceptance was based on third-party sources, never confirmed on Wells Fargo's official website.
+The program has since been discontinued (2025-2026); the owner-builder requirements above reflect the now-defunct program.

 - Columbia Bank LTV tiers are based on an Oregon ADU finance guide and 2021 Prefab Review article — thresholds may have been updated since conforming limits changed.